rust-gamedev/rust-gamedev.github.io/content/news/031/index.md

 - supports all WGSL [host-shareable types] + wrapper types (`&T`, `&mut T`, `Box<T>`, ...)
-- extensible by design; most traits can be easily implemented for user defined types via macros (see [design])
+- extensible by design; most traits can be easily implemented for user-defined types via macros (see [design])
-- built in support for data types from a multitude of crates (enabled via [features])
+- built-in support for data types from a multitude of crates (enabled via [features])
 - covers a wide area of use cases (see [examples])